 Aboriginal Legal Services (formerly Aboriginal Legal Services of Toronto) was established on February 21, 1990.
 ALS was formed following a need for a legal related program for Aboriginal people living in the Greater Toronto Area.

-To strengthen the capacity of the Aboriginal community and its citizens to deals with justice issues and provide Aboriginal controlled and culturally based justice alternatives.
+Mission Statement To strengthen the capacity of the Aboriginal community and its citizens to deal with justice issues and provide Aboriginal controlled and culturally based justice alternatives.

-- A community where its citizens have minimum exposure to the existing legal system and are less vulnerable to acts of aggression, of racism and ignorance of who we are.
+A community where its citizens have minimum exposure to the existing legal system and are less vulnerable to acts of aggression, racism, and ignorance of who we are.

-- A community where its agencies work together to ensure justice and related services and issues are provided in holistic and integrated way.
+A community where its agencies work together to ensure justice and related services and issues are provided in a holistic and integrated way.

 Vision & Beliefs

-Aboriginal individuals require equitable treatment in the justice system, access to the legal and related resources within the justice system, as well as understanding of the system and their options.
+Aboriginal individuals require equitable treatment in the justice system, access to the legal and related resources within the justice system, as well an understanding of the system and their options.

 The support required includes advocacy in all areas of the law as well as alternatives which can break the cycles of recidivism and dependency which is all too prevalent.